 Indoor localization requires a lot of data.
 We are aware that some of this data might contain privacy-sensitive information about third parties, such as children, visitors, or location information of third party Bluetooth devices.
 We believe that aggregated data is much less privacy-sensitive than raw data.
 For that reason, we will chose to work with data on high abstraction levels.
 So, we will use data from cities rather than individual households.
 Regarding the ownership of the data, see also SECTION 4!

-Data is paramount to proper indoor localization, home and building automation, be it device recognition or environnmental monitoring.
+Data is paramount to proper indoor localization, home and building automation, be it device recognition or environmental monitoring.
 Crownstone develops data interpretation technologies that can function on premise.
 The more information can be processed in house, the less raw information needs to be stored on a (central) server.
 In case information does need to be streamed to the internet, we avoid having to store the raw data.
 Only aggregated data that is required to perform the task at hand will be communicated to an operator.
 As soon as homomorphic encryption (process data without decrypting it) becomes computationally feasible, we aim to switch to such a cloud service.

 Your data belongs to you.
 When you use our tools to collect data, we do not have access to it, nor will we share or delete your data without your consent.
 You may of course share the data you collect, for instance to allow a swarm of bots to learn from other bots in the neighborhood.
 You are always the one who decides what you share, who you share it with, and when to stop sharing.
-Crownstone use of BLE (Bluetooth Low-Energy) rather than Wifi for indoor localization reflects this choice for example.
-BLE is opt-in, Wifi is opt-out.
+Crownstone use of BLE (Bluetooth Low-Energy) rather than WiFi for indoor localization reflects this choice for example.
+BLE is opt-in, WiFi is opt-out.

 We believe technology can make the best and fastest advancements, if different parties are given the freedom to share and cooperate without restrictions.
 Crownstone therefore actively promotes open source standards.
 Almost our entire code base is published under an open source license, allowing third party users to view, modify and redistribute the code of our projects, provided original copyrights and author information is left intact.